gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ## <a id="configuring-function-service"></a>Configuring the Function Service

-[spring-data-gemfire-name] provides [annotation](#function-annotations.html) support for implementing, registering and executing [vmware-gemfire-short-name] Functions.
+Spring Data for VMware GemFire provides [annotation](#function-annotations.html) support for implementing, registering and executing GemFire Functions.

-[spring-data-gemfire-name] also provides XML namespace support for registering [vmware-gemfire-short-name] [Functions](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/execute/Function.html) for remote function execution.
+Spring Data for VMware GemFire also provides XML namespace support for registering GemFire [Functions](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/execute/Function.html) for remote function execution.

-For more information about the Function execution framework, see [Function Execution](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-function_exec-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about the Function execution framework, see [Function Execution](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-function_exec-chapter_overview.html) in the GemFire product documentation.

-[vmware-gemfire-short-name] Functions are declared as Spring beans and must implement the `org.apache.geode.cache.execute.Function` interface or extend `org.apache.geode.cache.execute.FunctionAdapter`.
+GemFire Functions are declared as Spring beans and must implement the `org.apache.geode.cache.execute.Function` interface or extend `org.apache.geode.cache.execute.FunctionAdapter`.